snoidetx/Snoidepaedia/docs/index.md

 ### Where is *snoidetx.github.io*?

 The former *snoidetx.github.io* has been depreciated since 21/06/2022.
-However, in memory of its contributions, now you can view an archived version of the former *snoidetx.github.io* by this link: [snoidetx.github.io/archive/](https://snoidetx.github.io/archive/).
+However, in memory of its contributions, now you can view an archived version of the former *snoidetx.github.io* through this link: [snoidetx.github.io/archive/](https://snoidetx.github.io/archive/).

 ## Highlights